Almost exclusively electric cars were on show at the motor show in Munich.

 But the need for transformation and learning in the industry for the rest of this decade is much greater than we previously assumed.

-The changes are more radical than assumed in the previous plans.
+The changes are more radical than assumed in previous plans.

-The competition is clear.
-And if we no longer meet directly in each other’s markets, we will meet in the global markets.
+The competition is clearly identified.
+And if we no longer meet directly in each other's markets, we will meet in the global markets.

 The coming years will be exciting.
 Not only for CEOs, transformation officers and employees in the industry, but also for visitors to the IAA 2025.